 Ordered by how often each catches teams.

 Each Vercel project must point at its app’s subdirectory (apps/web, apps/admin, apps/docs).
-If all three are set to repo root, they all build the same default app.
-Two of them will produce the same output as the first — but the first one’s domain wins.
+If two or more are set to repo root (./) or the same subdir, they all build the same default app.
+The duplicates produce the same output, and whichever project owns the live domain wins.

-How to spot it: Open each Vercel project → Settings → Root Directory.
+How to spot it: Open each Vercel project → Settings → Build and Deployment → Root Directory.
 If they are all blank or ./, this is it.
+(Vercel moved this setting out of the old General tab into Build and Deployment in the redesigned project settings; if your dashboard still shows it under General, the same field applies.)

 3. Turborepo filter scope mismatch